-Fact Check: Once Again, Lawmakers Are Stretching The Facts On Obamacare
+FACT CHECK: Once Again, Lawmakers Are Stretching The Facts On Obamacare

 CLAIM: Rural hospitals are going to suffer

-FACT CHECK: True, if repealed outright, but it's also because of how the ACA was structured in the first place.
+FACT CHECK: True, if repealed outright, but it's also because of the way the ACA was structured in the first place.

-The concern for hospitals reflects a tradeoff when the Affordable Care Act passed seven years ago.
+The concern for hospitals reflects a trade-off when the ACA was passed seven years ago.
 The government scaled back what it pays hospitals for treating Medicare patients and the indigent, with the expectation that would be offset by payments from millions of newly insured.

 Hospitals worry that if repeal of the law cuts insurance coverage, but doesn't restore other payments, they could be left with a mountain of unpaid bills.
 The American Hospital Association and the Federation of American Hospitals urged Congress and the incoming Trump administration to either protect insurance coverage or replace the hospital payments.